Course Descriptions - Online MBA

 Choose three courses:

-HCMGT 715 Communication and Relationship Building (3 credits)
+HCMGT 720 Healthcare Informatics and Technologies (3 credits)

-HCMGT 718 Legal and Ethical Issues in Health Care (3 credits)
+HCMGT 722 Legal and Ethical Issues in Healthcare (3 credits)

-The course introduces the major ethical theories and principles students need to evaluate current legal and ethical issues in the field of health care.
-Students explore issues such as patient rights, withdrawing life support, promoting client autonomy, business ethics and the legal responsibilities of health care organizations.
+Introduces the major ethical theories and principles needed to evaluate current legal and ethical issues.
+Students explore health care issues such as patient rights, withdrawing life support, promoting client autonomy, business ethics and the legal responsibilities of health care organizations.
 Students evaluate varied perspectives and develop a reasoned analysis of current topics.

 Human Resource Management: